 Everything Coming to Netflix in April 2020

-As April inches closer, Netflix is preparing to drop dozens of new movies and TV shows onto its streaming platform.
-Some titles will drop on April 1, with others making their way onto the streaming giant throughout the month.
-Keep your eyes peeled for your favorite returning Netflix series and don't forget to catch up on binge-worthy titles you may have missed.
+With April just days away and the promise of better days ahead, Netflix is helping millions of viewers for the long stretch amid the ongoing pandemic crisis by preparing to drop dozens of new movies and TV shows onto its streaming platform.
+Some titles will drop on April 1, as others make their way onto the streaming giant throughout the month.
+For those eager to get their binge on, feast your eyes on new and returning Netflix series, and don't forget to catch up on binge-worthy titles you may have missed.

 Once you're finished checking out all the new shows and movies Netflix has to offer in April, head over to see what's on the chopping block.